 Animal experimenters often use emotive arguments to try and suggest that their archaic methods are the only way to help cure diseases.
 This is simply not true.
 In fact, the most significant trend in modern research in recent years is the recognition that animals rarely serve as good models for the human body.

 Taking a healthy being of a completely different species, artificially inducing a condition that he or she would never normally contract, keeping him or her in an unnatural and stressful environment, and trying to apply the results to naturally occurring diseases in human beings is dubious at best.
 Physiological reactions to drugs vary enormously from species to species.
-Penicillin kills guinea pigs but is inactive in rabbits; aspirin kills cats and causes birth defects in rats, mice, guinea pigs, dogs and monkeys; and morphine, a depressant in humans, stimulates goats, cats and horses.
+Penicillin kills guinea pigs; aspirin kills cats and causes birth defects in rats, mice, guinea pigs, dogs and monkeys; and morphine, a depressant in humans, stimulates goats, cats and horses.